JoshKaufman/ursa/README.md

 some sort (either can be public or private, and they don't have to be the same) and their public aspects match each other.

+### ursa.openSshPublicKey(key, encoding)

+This returns `publicKey` from ssh-rsa public key-string.
+First argument must be a string like `ssh-rsa AAAAB3Nz.... user@localhost` or Buffer of pubKey bits.

 ### ursa.sshFingerprint(sshKey, sshEncoding, outEncoding)

 Return the SSH-style public key fingerprint of the given SSH-format